Budha: Calendar and Hindu astrology

 Budha is the root of the word 'Budhavara' or Wednesday in the Hindu calendar.
-The word "Wednesday" in the Greco-Roman and other Indo-European calendars is also dedicated to planet Mercury ("day of Woden or Oden").
+The word "Wednesday" in the Greco-Roman and other Indo-European calendars is also dedicated to planet Mercury ("day of Odin").

-Budha is part of the Navagraha in Hindu zodiac system, considered benevolent, associated with an agile mind and memory.
+Budha is part of the Navagraha in the Hindu zodiac system, considered benevolent, associated with an agile mind and memory.
 The role and importance of the Navagraha developed over time with various influences.
-Deifying planetary bodies and their astrological significance occurred as early as the Vedic period and was recorded in the Vedas.
+Glorifying planetary bodies and their astrological significance occurred as early as the Vedic period and was recorded in the Vedas.
 The earliest work of astrology recorded in India is the Vedanga Jyotisha which began to be compiled in the 14th century BCE.
 The classical planets, including Mercury, were referenced in the Atharvaveda around 1000 BCE.

 The Navagraha was furthered by additional contributions from Western Asia, including Zoroastrian and Hellenistic influences.
-The Yavanajataka, or Science of the Yavanas, was written by the Indo-Greek named "Yavanesvara" ("Lord of the Greeks") under the rule of the Western Kshatrapa king Rudrakarman I. The Yavanajataka written in 120 CE is often attributed to standardizing Indian astrology.
-The Navagraha would further develop and culminate in the Shaka era with the Saka, or Scythian, people.
-Additionally the contributions by the Saka people would be the basis of the Indian national calendar, which is also called the Saka calendar.
+The Yavanajataka, or Science of the Yavanas, was written by the Indo-Greek named "Yavaneshvara" ("Lord of the Greeks") under the rule of the Western Kshatrapa king Rudrakarman I. The Yavanajataka written in 120 CE is often attributed to standardizing Indian astrology.
+The Navagraha would further develop and culminate in the Shaka era with the Shaka, or Scythian, people.
+Additionally the contributions by the Shaka people would be the basis of the Indian national calendar, which is also called the Shaka calendar.

 Budha is also the root for name for the week day in many other Indian languages.
 In modern Hindi, Odia, Telugu, Bengali, Marathi, Urdu, Kannada and Gujarati, Wednesday is called Budhavara; Tamil: Budhan kizhamai; Malayalam: Budhanazhcha; Thai: Wan Phut (วันพุธ).